Pulsar PG5250 - 4250/5250W Portable Generator

 Portability

-With its dimensions of L23.3 x W17 x H17.8 in, the conventional, open frame design of the Pulsar PG5250 offers stability and allows the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+Measuring L23.3 x W17 x H17.8 in, the classic open frame construction of the Pulsar PG5250 provides stability while enabling convenient maintenance access to components and adequate air cooling.
+The design is ideal for rough environments and demanding outdoor use.

 Features

-In addition to this info, a light indicator shows you if the oil level is too low.
+In addition to this info, the device's light indicator will illuminate to indicate if its oil levels are insufficient.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Pulsar PG5250, the following accessories are also included: funnel and tool kit.
+Apart from the standard documentation and an owner's manual (opens in a new tab) to facilitate setup, the Pulsar PG5250 features extra accessories: funnel and tool kit.

 The Pulsar PG5250 versus other generators